Multimedia Performance Artist

 emilyhought.art@gmail.com

-Using abstract collages as points of origin, I create masks, costumes, puppets, and dolls that draw inspiration from masquerade, historical fashions, play, and the carnivalesque.
-These tactile objects—made from papier-mâché, cardboard, and textiles—carry a comforting nostalgia and provide an immediacy that lets me work with spontaneity and humour.
-There’s an inherent playfulness in the act of dressing up, and I lean into this to explore the beautiful strangeness of trying to be seen.
+Using abstract collages as points of origin, she creates masks, costumes, puppets, and dolls that draw inspiration from masquerade, historical fashions, play, and the carnivalesque.
+These tactile objects—made from papier-mâché, cardboard, and textiles—carry a comforting nostalgia and provide an immediacy that allows her to work with spontaneity and humour.

 Education & Writing